-Thanking your donors through videos shouldn’t be reserved for your year-end giving campaign.
-Acknowledging their contributions and donations through thank you videos year-round.
+Thanking your donors through video shouldn’t be reserved just for year-end giving campaigns.
+Acknowledge their contributions and donations through thank you videos year-round.
 A short video of thanks engages donors and thanks them on social media.
 Potential donors see this and are attracted to your charity organization.

-Consider having the thank you come from those who are helped donations.
+Consider having the thank you come from those who are helped by the donation.
 There are many forms of delivery in thanking donors through short nonprofit video.
 They will enjoy being thanked by program leaders, CEOs, staff they have worked alongside on projects and programs, and direct recipients of their donations.

-Embedding links to all videos you create are your website is a great draw for donors.
-Homepages and pages throughout nonprofit websites containing video offer people a fast way to know what you offer and how they can get involved.
-Team videos during a crowdfunding event present the live excitement of your fundraising events.
+Utilizing video throughout your nonprofit websites offers people a fast way to learn what you offer and how they can get involved.
+Nonprofit crowdfunding events present a great forum to create excitement with the use of videos.
 Volunteers speaking on video of their work and the benefits of volunteering will draw more volunteers and donors.

-Choose fundraising websites and nonprofit websites that make it easy to add videos.
-State-of-the-art platforms present them with precision and clarity and ensure they’ll play well for donors.
-Test drive nonprofit websites and fundraising websites to make sure your videos will be of the highest standards.
+DoJiggy’s non-profit fundraising software makes it easy to add impact with videos.
+Our state-of-the-art platforms present videos with precision and clarity and ensure they’ll play well for donors.

 Fundraising Events and Animated Video

-Nonprofit crowdfunding events offer ample opportunities to get videos seen and draw donors to your cause.
+Nonprofit and school crowdfunding events offer opportunities to get videos seen and draw donors to your cause.
 Consider a few different videos during your fundraising campaign.
 Use an animated video to explain what crowdfunding is and how to donate to your website.
 Explain where your event is and what your needs are along the lines of volunteer recruitment.
-Create animated videos to let potential walkathon participants and donors know what your specific financial needs are for a new library or science lab.
+Create animated videos to let potential peer-to-peer fundraising participants and donors know what your specific financial needs are for a new library or science lab.

-In summary, the current trend is animated video and short videos for nonprofit video fundraising.
+In summary, the current trend is using animated and short videos for nonprofit video fundraising.
 Longer and more expensive videos are still great.
 Yet the attention spans of potential donors clicking through websites, Twitter, Facebook, Instagram and other digital platforms are brief.
-Statistics are certainly showing the importance of creating nonprofit videos and getting them seen.
+Statistics show the importance of creating nonprofit videos and getting them seen.